VISIT LUCERNE IN THE WINTER MONTHS – WHAT TO DO & TRAVEL TIPA

-If you are interested in visiting the Light Festival (LILU), then mid-January in Lucerne is the perfect time.
-It was when I visited the city and it was perfect because January really is off-season.
+- If you are interested in visiting the Light Festival (LILU), then mid-January in Lucerne is a perfect time.
+It was when I visited the city, and it was perfect because January really is off-season.

-Hardly anyone is around (unlike the summer months when Lucerne is crowded), accommodation prices are significantly lower than in the summer months, and the Light Festival is another beautiful attraction worth a visit (more on that later).
+Hardly anyone is around (unlike the summer months when Lucerne is crowded), and accommodation prices are significantly lower than in the summer months.
+The Light Festival is another beautiful attraction worth a visit (more on that later).

 Disclaimer: I was invited to discover Lucerne in the winter by Lucerne Tourism and My Switzerland, but as always views and opinions are my own.
-Also some links might include affiliate links – which means if you make a qualified purchase (or book a tour/hotel) I might earn a small commission.
-There are no extra costs for for.
+Also, some links might include affiliate links.
+This means if you make a qualified purchase (or book a tour/hotel) I might earn a small commission.
+There are no extra costs for you.
 More about it here.

 Where to Stay in Lucerne in the Winter

-Schweizerhof Luzern is a beautiful and fun 5* hotel located at the shores of Lake Lucerne and a few hundred meters from the old town and main tourist attractions (if you can, book a room with lake view).
+Luxury Hotels in Lucerne: Schweizerhof Luzern is a beautiful and fun 5* hotel located at Lake Lucerne’s shores and a few hundred meters from the old town and main tourist attractions (if you can, book a room with a lake view).

-There is not much in that area, as even 3 or 4-star hotels cost quite a bit.
-If you are on a budget you can check out prices close to Lucerne but on my last trip I stayed at Hotel des Alps which came with amazing room views.
+Mid-Range Hotels in Lucerne: There is not much in that area, as even 3 or 4-star hotels cost quite a bit.
+If you are on a budget, you can check out prices close to Lucerne, but on my last trip, I stayed at Hotel des Alpes which came with amazing room views.
 It is located close to the Chapel Bridge.
 Check out prices here.

-This bed-and-breakfast offers single and double rooms (with an occupancy of 4 people maximum).
+Budget Hotels in Lucerne: This bed-and-breakfast offers single and double rooms (with an occupancy of 4 people maximum).
 Some rooms have a shared bathroom, and some have a private one.
-Click here to find the best rates for your stay at B&B
+Click here to find the best rates for your stay at B&B.

-If you are still not sure where to stay in Lucerne you can check out my full accommodation guide on the best places to stay in Lucerne here.
+If you are still unsure where to stay in Lucerne, you can check out my full accommodation guide on the best places to stay in Lucerne here.